 In descending order of leverage:

 1. Travel nursing.
 The single largest income lever available to an experienced CVOR nurse.
-A staff nurse earning $105,000 in base at an academic center can realistically earn $140,000–$185,000 all-in on travel contracts.
-The trade-offs — frequent relocation, less predictable assignments, benefits management — are real, but the income gap is substantial.
+A staff nurse earning $119,000 in base at an academic center can realistically earn $130,000–$155,000 all-in on travel contracts, and more in California or the Pacific Northwest.
+The trade-offs – frequent relocation, less predictable assignments, benefits management – are real, but the income gap is substantial.

 2. Geographic location.
-Working in California, Washington, or Oregon adds $25,000–$50,000 in base salary compared to equivalent roles in the Southeast or Midwest.
+Working in California, Washington, or Oregon adds $40,000–$65,000 in base salary compared to equivalent roles in the Southeast or Midwest – a gap that widened materially in the May 2025 OEWS data as Pacific Coast RN medians outpaced the national rise.
 If maximizing salary is the priority and you have flexibility, state choice is the highest-impact decision.

 3. Union or Magnet hospital.
 Union contracts typically produce higher base rates and more consistent shift differential and certification bonus structures than non-union hospitals.
 Magnet-designated facilities also tend to pay CNOR premiums more reliably.